Quick Answer

 If you practise yoga regularly, you know how much the right mat matters.
-But when you travel, your usual mat — thick, heavy, rolled up in its bag — can quickly become more of a burden than a support.
+But when you travel, your usual mat, thick, heavy, and rolled up in its bag, can quickly become more of a burden than a support.
 A dedicated travel yoga mat is a different kind of tool: designed to go where you go, without taking up precious space or adding weight to your luggage.

-This guide covers everything you need to know about choosing a travel yoga mat in the UK, from what to look for in terms of thickness and material, to whether you really need one at all.
+This guide covers everything you need to know about choosing a travel yoga mat in the UK: what thickness and material to look for, whether to choose foldable or rollable, and which option suits your style of travel.

 What to Look for in a Travel Yoga Mat